Waleed-Ahmad-dev/Waleed-Ahmad-dev/README.md

-# Waleed Ahmed
+# Waleed Ahmad

 ## 👤 About Me

 Hello!
-I'm Waleed Ahmed, a 16-year-old aspiring software developer currently preparing for my O Levels examinations.
+I'm Waleed Ahmad, a 16-year-old aspiring software developer currently preparing for my O Levels examinations.
 With over two years of practical programming experience, I have honed my skills through hands-on projects and professional internships.
 I completed a software development internship at Firefly Tech Solutions, where I contributed to web application development and debugging.
 Currently, I am interning at Premier Choice International, leading the development of a custom Content Management System (CMS) using modern technologies like Node.js, Express.js, and PostgreSQL.

 My primary expertise lies in backend development, focusing on building scalable APIs, database management, and server-side logic.
 However, I am proficient in full-stack development, enabling me to handle frontend tasks effectively.
 I am passionate about creating efficient systems, solving complex problems, and continuously expanding my knowledge in emerging technologies.